 Our verdict on the Yamaha NP-12

-We chose the Yamaha Piaggero NP-12 as our best keyboard for beginners in 2021, and we stand by that choice.
+We chose the Yamaha Piaggero NP-12 as our best keyboard for beginners, and we stand by that choice.
 If we think about the fundamental functions and features that a beginner needs, the Yamaha Piaggero NP-12 has it all.

 It’s a more serious instrument than the average beginner keyboard, so it won’t suit every learner/kid.
-But, for rock-solid credentials at an awesome price, it’s going to be hard to beat.Check availability and current price: SweetwaterAmazon
+But, for rock-solid credentials at an awesome price, it’s going to be hard to beat.Available at: SweetwaterAmazon

 There’s not always a great deal to say about the sound quality of keyboards in the few hundred dollar price range.
 In this case, we have lots to say about the NP-12.